ryan-s-lee/mealy/README.md

 ## Summary
 General implementation of a mealy machine in C++.
 Allow for any type to be used as the state, input, and output.
 Tested for C++17.

-## Use
 ### Conceptualiztion
 All `mealy` objects have a set of states, and an initial state that cannot be removed (unless it the initial state is set to something else).
 At any given time a `mealy` has a current state.
+Each state can have up to ONE function, the "transition function," mapping from itself to any other state given an input.
+This transition function is paired with an "output function" that maps inputs to output values.

+## Use
+### Type parameters
+`T`: the type to be used to represent states

+`K`: the type to be used for input values

+`V`: the type to be used for output values

 ### Functions
 `void addState(T state)`: Add a new state to the set of possible states.
 Adding an existing state should do nothing.